eosfor/PSGraph/docs/Export-Graph.md

 ```

 ### Example 2
-Exports the gaph $g to a dot file.
+Exports the graph $g to a dot file.
 If an edge leads to a vertex of ClassicCircuit type it becomes of a (200,215,0,44)RGBA color.
 ```powershell code
 $fmt2 = {
     param($edge, $edgeFormatter)